 Software support

 This is where the two phones diverge most sharply in 2026.
 The iPhone XR received its final major update with iOS 18 and will not be compatible with iOS 26 (released fall 2025) or any future iOS versions.
-The iPhone 11, by contrast, supports iOS 26, Apple's current major release, and is expected to continue receiving updates for at least one additional year.
+The iPhone 11 runs iOS 26, Apple's current major release, and at the WWDC keynote on June 8, 2026 Apple confirmed that iOS 27 supports the same devices as iOS 26, dropping nothing: the iPhone 11 is on the list, and iOS 27 ships this fall.

 Apple has historically supported iPhone models for five to six years from their launch date.
 The XR launched in October 2018 and hit that ceiling with iOS 18 in 2024, six years of support.
 The iPhone 11 launched in September 2019 and is now in its seventh year of support, which is longer than typical; Apple extended coverage to enable iOS 26 compatibility.
 For a deeper look at Apple's support timeline, see our guide on how long Apple supports iPhones.

-In practical terms, iPhone 11 owners continue to access new Apple Intelligence features, security patches tied to the latest iOS, and full App Store compatibility. iPhone XR owners will still receive security updates under iOS 18 for some time, and the vast majority of existing apps will continue to function, but the gap will widen with each passing year.
+In practical terms, iPhone 11 owners continue to access the latest iOS features (though not Apple Intelligence, which requires an iPhone 15 Pro or later), security patches tied to the latest iOS, and full App Store compatibility. iPhone XR owners will still receive security updates under iOS 18 for some time, and the vast majority of existing apps will continue to function, but the gap will widen with each passing year.

 If software longevity matters to your decision, the iPhone 11 is the clear choice.